elixir-nebulex/nebulex_redis_adapter/README.md

 [redis_cluster]: http://redis.io/topics/cluster-tutorial
 [redix]: http://github.com/whatyouhide/redix

-## About
+## 📖 About

-This adapter uses [Redix][redix]; a Redis driver for Elixir.
+This adapter uses [Redix][redix] - a Redis driver for Elixir.

-The adapter supports different configurations modes which are explained in the next sections.
+The adapter supports different configuration modes, which are explained in the following sections.

 ---